 Reporting Requirements while on OPT STEM

 While on STEM OPT, students must validate their information every six months and update the ISO within 10 days of any changes to the following information.
-Use the Reporting Requirements button on our home page to comply.
+You must also submit the self-evaluation from Form I-983 at the 12 month point of STEM and at 24 months or when the job ends.
+Use the ISSP Connect Portal on our home page to comply.

 - Residential Address